 Certain funds are provided to Amtrak during the year through federal payments.
-These federal payments, which are recorded when received in "Other paid-in capital" in the Consolidated Balance Sheets and Consolidated Statements of Changes in Capitalization, totaled \$3.2 billion and \$2.4 billion for FY2023 and FY2022, respectively.
+These federal payments, which are recorded when received in "Other paid-in capital" in the Consolidated Balance Sheets and Consolidated Statements of Changes in Capitalization, totaled \$3.2 billion in each of FY2024 and FY2023.